Robinlovelace/Creating-maps-in-R/intro-spatial.md

 layer by which it is to be clipped.
 The output is a data frame of the same dimensions as the original dataset, except that the values corresponding to areas outside the zone of interest are set to `NA` ("no answer").
-We can use this to take a subset of the orginal polygons, remembering the square bracket notation.
+We can use this to take a subset of the original polygons, remembering the square bracket notation.